-A huge number of leadership books are published every year.
+A huge number of leadership books are published every year, and that alone sends people on a mission to learn how to write a leadership book.

 It seems there’s a huge market for leadership books, as people look for a way to get ahead in their personal lives and businesses.
-Even people who might not want to use the information in them can sometimes find them inspiring—there’s a ton of value in a good leadership book.
+Even people who might not want to use the information in them can sometimes find them inspiring—there’s a ton of value in a good leadership book for both your brand’s growth and the readers.

 This guide on how to write a leadership book covers: